amirnn/supra-frontend/Documentation/Request Shape.md

 shape of the object sent with the body should be similar to: `{"nodeID":"ID"}` This could be misleading because this `POST` request actually returns the internal state.

-**"SUPRA_URL/set_parameters"**
+**"SUPRA_URL/set_parameter"**
 A post request with an object in its body shaped as the example below would set a parameter in a specific node.
+Note that parameter is singular in the url.

 `{
     "nodeID":"id",
-    "parameterId":"id",
+    "parameterID":"id",
     "value":"value"
 }`